 - Custom hired operations When a crop is produced using custom hired operations, for either a portion or all operations, adjust allocation factor accordingly.
 Use judgment.
-For crop enterprises that are custom harvested recommend reducing the default allocation by 50%.
-Custom work enterprises (included in Crop Enterprise Analysis) should not have real estate taxes or long-term interest expenses allocated to them.
-Enter custom work acres as rented acres in the analysis (zero land rent expense is acceptable here). - Review special sorts, tillage system, previous crops, and crop production practices and make changes where appropriate. - Analyze Cover Crops using the new methodology described in this manual.
+For crop enterprises that are custom harvested recommend reducing the default allocation by 50%. - Custom work enterprises - If included in Crop Enterprise Analysis No real estate taxes or long-term interest expenses allocation.
+Enter custom work acres as rented acres in the analysis (zero land rent expense is acceptable here). - Alternative is to include as Value-Added Enterprise. - Review special sorts, tillage system, previous crops, and crop production practices and make changes where appropriate.
+Tillage System selected is especially important for Cover Crop and Grown After Cover Crop enterprises. - Analyze Cover Crops using the new methodology described in this manual.
+Cover Crop Analysis: - Cover Crop enterprises should have limited labor hours and labor and management allocated to them.
+Check allocation factors, use limited values. - All land costs should be allocated to the Grown After Cover Crop enterprise.
+No land rent, RE taxes, Lont Term interest allocated to double-cropped acres (cover crop). - Cover crops planted for agronomic purposes should have limited machinery expenses allocated to them.
+Recommendation: \$30 per acre or less - Enter a unique FIELD ID to allow for tracking of cover crop enterprises over time. - Special situations related to cover crop enterprises reach out with questions.
+Analysis treatment can be discussed if special circumstances arise.